mobeigi/fb2cal/README.md

 </p>

 ## Description
-Around 20 June 2019, Facebook removed their Facebook Birthday ics export option.
+Around 20 June 2019, Facebook removed their Facebook Birthday ICS export option.
 This change was unannounced and no reason was ever released.

 fb2cal is a tool which restores this functionality.